-Provide 2023-2024 academic year costs of attendance for the following categories that are applicable to your institution.
-Check here if your institution's 2023-2024 academic year costs of attendance are not a provide an approximate date (i.e., month/day) when your institution's final 2023-2024 attendance will be available:
+Provide 2024-2025 academic year costs of attendance for the following categories that are applicable to your institution.

+□ Check here if your institution's 2024-2025 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2024-2025 academic year costs of attendance will be available:

 G1.
-Undergraduate full-time tuition, required fees, room and board
+Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
-(30 semester hours or 45 guarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2024-2025 academic year.
+(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three guarters, or the period covered by a four-one-four plan. - ✓ Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - UNDERGRADUATES FIRST-YEAR PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION Tuition: In-district: Tuition: In-state (out-of-district): Tuition: Out-of-state: Tuition: Non-resident FOR ALL INSTITUTIONS Required Fees Room and Board (on-campus): Room Only (on-campus): Board Only (on-campus meal plan): - ✓ Do not include optional fees (e.g., parking, laboratory use).
+- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).

+FIRST-YEAR UNDERGRADUATES

+PRIVATE INSTITUTION

+Tuition: \$63710.00 \$59520.00

+PUBLIC INSTITUTION

+Tuition: In-district:

+Tuition: In-state (out-of-district):

+Tuition: Out-of-state:

+Tuition: Non-resident

+FOR ALL INSTITUTIONS

+Required Fees \$1818.00 \$1818.00

+Food and Housing (on-campus): \$19188.00 \$19188.00

+Housing Only (on-campus): \$11308.00 \$11308.00

+Food Only (on-campus meal plan): \$7880.00 \$7880.00

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive tuition and food and housing fees (if your college cannot provide separate tuition and food and housing fees):